yaw277/slire/README.md

 - Development speed is more important than understanding database mechanics
 - You're building prototypes or simple applications where architectural patterns are overkill

-Choose native drivers directly when (not sure about this as SmartRepo is not in the way, hmm):
+Choose native drivers directly when:

 - You don't need multi-tenancy, consistency helpers, or architectural patterns
 - Your team has deep database expertise and doesn't benefit from any abstraction layer
 - Performance is absolutely critical and any helper overhead is unacceptable
 - You're building highly specialized database operations that don't fit common patterns

-The key insight is that SmartRepo occupies a specific middle ground: more structure than pure native drivers, but significantly less abstraction than traditional ORMs.
+The key insight is that SmartRepo occupies a specific middle ground: more convenience for repetitive tasks than pure native drivers, but significantly less abstraction than traditional ORMs.
 It's for teams that understand their database technology and want to use it effectively, not hide from it.

 ---